Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Álftavatn (Swan Lake) and the Álftavatn Valley.

 Ever closer, with that rain encroaching.
 Conical Hattfell behind the lake, Torfatindur to the right and Brattháls to the left.
-And there’s our destination for a hot lunch – Álftavatn Huts, the little cluster of buildings just left of the lake.
+And there’s your destination for a hot lunch – Álftavatn Huts, the little cluster of buildings just left of the lake.

 Interior shop and cafe Alftavatn Hut